Exploring the Chemin de la Corniche in Luxembourg

 This striking monument commemorates the unity of the people of Luxembourg and is a poignant reminder of the country’s resilience through history.
 It’s located at the southern end of the Corniche Path.

-Practical Tips for Visiting the Corniche Path
+Practical Tips for Visiting the Chemin de la Corniche

 To make the most of your visit, consider these practical tips: